A powerful and stylish laptop, which outclasses rivals in key areas. The second screen functionality needs more support though.

 Asus’s press fanfare promised us 132% coverage of the sRGB gamut and 100% coverage of the Adobe RGB gamut, so how did that stand up in our tests?

 Our X-Rite i1 Display colorimeter noted that the ZenBook Pro 15’s screen covered 99.8% of sRGB and 98.7% Adobe RGB.
-Those are still excellent results, even if they are a little off what we were promised.
+Those are still excellent results, even if they are a little below what’s promised.
 This is broadly comparable with the results we recorded with both the 13-inch MacBook Pro 2018 and the Dell XPS 15 2-in-1 (9575).

 The ZenBook Pro 15’s screen also covers 88.1% of the DCI-P3, a little less than what we got with the MacBook Pro, which gave us 98.9% coverage.